imbforge/NGSpipe2go/README.md

 ## Preparations to run ##

 ### Get NGSpipe2go to your project ###
-NGS projects are required to be run in a consistant way and may be required to be rerun in the near or far future.
-Hence NGSpipe2go asks you to copy all tools into the project folder, which will ensure that you always use the same program versions at a later time point.
+NGS projects should be run in a consistant and reproducible way, hence NGSpipe2go asks you to copy all tools into the project folder, which will ensure that you always use the same program versions at a later time point.
-To this end we suggest to copy all modules, which may be subject to updates, into the project folder.
 This can be done either from a local copy you created before:

     cp -r github/NGSpipe2go/ project_folder/